 b.
-High Risk Disability under Act 127
+High Risk Disability under Act 127-1958

 Eligibility: Police, firefighters, and other employees in specified high-risk positions who are disabled in the line of work due to reasons specified in Act 127 of 1958 (as amended).
+System 2000, Act 3 and Act 106 members who were not in payment status as of March 15, 2022 are no longer eligible based on the provisions of the 2022 Plan of Adjustment.

 Benefit: 80% (100% for Act 447 members) of Compensation as of date of disability, payable as an annuity.
 If the member dies while still disabled, this annuity benefit continues to his beneficiaries.
 Beneficiaries include the surviving spouse and/or disabled children (for life), non-disabled children until age 18 (age 25 if pursuing studies), and the parents if no other beneficiaries.
 Effective July 1, 1996 and subsequently every three years, the disability benefit is increased by 3% provided that the member (or beneficiary) had been receiving payments for at least three years.
+Future COLAs were eliminated effective March 15, 2022.
 (Act 127 of 1958 as amended)